linode/apl-docs/docs/tutorial-3-push-harbor.md

 :::note

-When Otomi is installed with minimal values, make sure to download the CA.crt, add it to your Keychain and restart Docker.
-See [here](/docs/installation/post-install/#step-4-add-the-auto-generated-ca-to-your-keychain) for more information
+When Otomi is installed without using Let's Encrypt production certificates, make sure you download the CA.crt, added it to your Keychain and restarted Docker.

 :::

 In this tutorial, you are going to:

+1. Activate Harbor
-1. Build an image and push it to Harbor in Otomi
+2. Build an image and push it to Harbor in Otomi
-2. Create a Kubernetes Deployment and Service
+3. Create a Kubernetes Deployment and Service
-3. Publicly expose the Hello World app using Otomi
+4. Publicly expose the Hello World app using Otomi

-When you created a Team in Otomi, Otomi has automatically created a project for the team in Harbor.
+When you created a Team in Otomi, Otomi will automatically create a project for the team in Harbor.
 In this tutorial we'll assume you have created a team called `demo`.

+### Activate Harbor

+Go to `Apps` under the `Platform` section in the side menu and Drag and Drop `Harbor` from the `Disabled apps` to the `Enabled apps`.

 ### Create a robot account in Harbor